atanumallik1/SpringSecMaster/Documentation/SSChapter13.md

 __OAuth 2 is a framework for Authentication ; JWT is a Token Implementation__

 The _AccessToken_ can be
-* Opaque : does not contain any other information ; it just like a password
+* Opaque : does not contain any other information ; it just like a password .
+For Example _1a08630d-eef7-4bbd-b922-41c3901a1037_
+	*	This is like a string
+	*   It is called Opaque because, it does not contain any other information
+	*	When Resource Server gets the token, it needs to do something additional to verify if the token is valid
 * non Opaque : Contains Information  ( for example: JWT)
+	*	They contain more information
+	* 	They are encrypted and signed using a key in the Authoirzation Server, resource server can decrypt it directly and verify the authenticity

 ## How does the Resource Server validate the Access Token